 The Laboratory of Molecular Neurobiology uses a systems neuroscience approach to understanding the functional interactions implicated in neurological and psychiatric diseases.

 We have isolated segments of DNA from the human genome that contain the genetic blueprint for the production of GABA receptors.
 By determining the sequences for the “promoter” regions of the gene that control its expression, we are identifying receptor-specific transcription factors, such as an ethanol responsive transcriptional element or ” ERTE”.
 This will provide a basis for designing new classes of therapeutic agents that act by regulating the expression of neurotransmitter receptors and their transcription factors.

-A custom high-throughput in vitro electrophysiology (HTEP) system has been developed in our lab which allows for rapid electrophysiological screening of compound libraries for activity on receptors of defined subunit composition.
+A custom high-throughput in vitro electrophysiology (HTEP) system developed in our laboratory allows for rapid screening of compound libraries for activity at receptors of defined subunit composition.
 This technology can be used to facilitate the discovery of more selective agonists, antagonists, and modulators and to determine how drugs differentially modulate the activity of receptors comprised of different subunits.

 In vivo electrophysiology is used in conjunction with classic behavioral models in preclinical studies of neural network activity changes induced by novel therapeutics.
 Drug-induced changes in single unit activity and local field potentials are under investigation.
 The laboratory has recently shown that co-administration of low doses of levetiracetam and valproic acid improves aspects of place cell firing dynamics including increasing spatial information content in aged rats (Robitsek et al, Hippocampus, 2015).

 The NMDA Receptor